nspilman/natespilmandotcom/blog/everyone-plays-the-same-song.md

 \------------------------------

 I present, Everyone Plays the Same Song - a covers project.
 The way it works is simple - all participants record covers of the same song.
 The covers are then compiled, and we can enjoy comparing everyone's take.
-We'll probably post the whole thing on Soundcloud - but we'll figure that out when we get there.
-This is the first round.

 The purpose of this project is to promote musical education, practice and community -

-**Want to participate?**

-We'll choose the song to cover sometime the week of April 20th, and set a submission deadline after that.
-Stay tuned.

 ### How Signup Works -

-We will be kicking off Round 2 shortly, after which I'll publish the submission form and deadline.
-If you want to participate, fill out the form with your name, email address and at least one and up to three songs you'd like to cover.
+If you want to participate, fill out the submission form with your name, email address and at least one and up to three songs you'd like to cover.

 ### How Song Selection Works -